Doughboy -ruokablogi

 Archive for the 'Finland' Category

-Pasha is a traditional Finnish Easter dish, especially in the eastern parts of the country.
+Pasha is a traditional Finnish Easter dish, especially in the Eastern parts of the country.
 It was brought here by the Russian Orthodox church hundreds of years ago, and is eaten to celebrate the end of the lent.
 You may know pasha with a little different name – pascha, pashka, or something similar.
-Pasha or [...]
+Pasha is […]

 Once again, I broke up with New York.
 It’s an on – off relationship: my love affair with the City tends to grind to a halt by the beginning of July.
 Now that I am away from it all, I do get occasional intense longings for the rumble of the elevated tracks, for sleepy afternoons [...]